 Fritz Kiersch made his directorial debut with Children of the Corn (although has since failed to go onto anything other than directing throwaway video fodder).
 His direction is surprisingly often better than the effort warrants the collision with the body and a dream where it returns to life are two vivid moments.
 Unfortunately, the rest of Children of the Corn evades his touch.
 It is simply that there is not enough story there for him to do anything with.
 Jonathan Eliass score does an effective job of ripping off The Omen (1976).
 A far better version of the same basic idea of a town where children have turned and killed the adults can be found in the Spanish film Who Can Kill a Child?/Island of the Damned (1976).

-There were seven sequels:- Children of the Corn II: Deadly Harvest/Children of the Corn II: The Final Sacrifice (1992), Children of the Corn III: Urban Harvest (1995), Children of the Corn IV: Deadly Gathering (1996), Children of the Corn V: Fields of Terror (1998), Children of the Corn 666: Isaacs Return (1999), Children of the Corn: Revelation (2001) and Children of the Corn: Genesis (2011).
+There were seven sequels:- Children of the Corn II: Deadly Harvest/Children of the Corn II: The Final Sacrifice (1992), Children of the Corn III: Urban Harvest (1995), Children of the Corn IV: Deadly Gathering (1996), Children of the Corn V: Fields of Terror (1998), Children of the Corn 666: Isaacs Return (1999), Children of the Corn: Revelation (2001), Children of the Corn: Genesis (2011) and Children of the Corn: Runaway (2017).
 Children of the Corn (2009) was a much better tv movie remake of the original for the Sci-Fi Channel.

 Fritz Kierschs other films of genre interest are: Gor (1987), an adventure set on a barbarian planet; the psycho-thriller Fatal Charm (1990); the revenge film The Stranger (1995); and The Hunt (2006) about human hunting for sport.